vankessel/vankessel.github.io/blog/_posts/2026-02-09-quantum-body-language.md

 If the test determines the results are not coming from the same distribution, this will indicate that there is a difference between these classical and quantum models!

-This means that performing this experiment with real life people could have the potential of detecting such a model of quantum body language if it exists.
+A postive result like that would mean that performing this experiment with real life people could have the potential of detecting such a model of quantum body language if it exists.

+I would expect the quantum distribution to have larger tails than the classical distribution.
+Which could be detectable.

-And that is exciting.
+And that is an exciting prospect.

 I haven't found the time to do so yet, but there is enough information here for anyone to code these simulations themself.